seveas/herd/doc/content/documentation/host_discovery.md

 specify the.
 As a result of this, you can easily use multiple instances of the same provider type, and can wrap a provider in a cache provider without affecting other parts of the configuration.

+If you want to temporarily disable a provider in your configuration, you can add `enabled: false` to its parameters.

 # Host attributes

 Providers do not just return a list of host names.
 The power of Herd is that it can filter by any